ougabriel/kernel-task/solution.md

    terraform apply -var="environment=prod"
 ```

-##Additional Example using Modules
+## Additional Example using Modules:

-In this example I will attempt to restructure the Terraform setup into **reusable modules** — this is the recommended approach for production-ready IaC.
+In this example I will attempt to restructure the Terraform setup into **reusable modules**; this will be my recommended approach for production-ready IaC.

 ---